NBISweden/AGAT/docs/tools/agat_sp_statistics.md

 - **-d** or **-p**

-    When this option is used, an histogram of distribution of the features will be printed in pdf files. (d means distribution, p means plot).
+   Bolean - When this option is used, an histogram of distribution of the features will be printed in pdf files in a folder with distribution_plots suffix. (d means distribution, p means plot).

 - **-v** or **--verbose**